 Growing Paprika pepper from seeds is a rewarding experience for gardening enthusiasts.
 The seeds should be planted in the early spring, indoors, and later transplanted to the garden when the risk of frost has passed.
 Patience is key, as it takes time for the seeds to germinate and develop into robust plants.

-Paprika vs Smoked Paprika
+Smoked Paprika vs Paprika

 While paprika and smoked paprika both originate from Capsicum annuum, they undergo different preparation processes.
 Traditional paprika offers a sweet and mildly spicy flavor, whereas smoked paprika is infused with a distinct smokiness, making it a favorite in barbecue rubs and dishes where a smoky profile is desired.